• Skip to primary navigation

 Equipment

-• Baking paper: Baking paper or parchment paper will stop the fudge from sticking to your tin.
-It's very important to line your tin so don't skip this step!
+• Baking paper: Baking paper will stop the fudge from sticking to your tin.
+It's very important, so don't skip this step!

 • Heatproof bowl: Use a heatproof bowl whenever you're heating ingredients for fudge.
 I recommend a glass or stainless steel bowl but make sure to double-check that it's safe for microwaving/heating.